nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

 It looks more readable this way.

-#### Step 2: Getting rid of the extra spaces and uppercase/lower case differences:
+#### Step 2: Getting rid of the extra spaces and uppercase/lowercase differences:
    There are several text columns in the dataset where there extra spaces in some recoeds,and the case of the letters is not consistent in a few columns, mainly in currency and country.
 So, to solve that issue we used a combination of Excel functions TRIM and PROPER.

    After using these functions, there are no extra white spaces or case differences in the worksheet.